 Archaeological Science: H and O isotopes in bone collagen in archaeological samples are being investigated for their potential to determine past diet and migration by Dr. Linda Reynard with external collaborators.

 Biogenic Phosphates: Our laboratory engages in extensive work on O- and C-isotope investigations of fossil tooth enamel and bone.
-We developed one of the standard methods of separating and analyzing the PO4 component of biogenic phosphates (Dettman et al., 2001; Kohn et al., 2002), permitting rapid, accurate, and routine analysis.
+Dr. Matt Kohn and colleagues developed one of the standard methods of separating and analyzing the PO4 component of biogenic phosphates (Dettman et al., 2001; Kohn et al., 2002), permitting rapid, accurate, and routine analysis.
 Our research focuses primarily on paleoclimate (δ18O) and paleoecology δ13C, recently integrating both records to understand ecological change in the context of climate drivers (e.g., Kohn & McKay, 2012).